leynos/lag-complexity/docs/lag-complexity-function-design.md

 advocate for distinct, interoperable components for memory, action, and decision-making.8 By isolating the complexity scoring logic, several engineering advantages are unlocked.
-The component can be independently benchmarked and optimised for performance, a critical requirement for a function that may be on the hot path of every incoming query.
+The component can be independently benchmarked and optimized for performance, a critical requirement for a function that may be on the hot path of every incoming query.
 Its internal implementations—the providers for each complexity signal—can be swapped out or upgraded without impacting the core logic of the consuming agent.
 This